 Neapolitan pastiera is a traditional cake for Easter.
 Indeed this centuries-old dish is a tart with a shell of pastry enclosing a filling of ricotta, cooked wheat, candied fruit and sugar.
 A goodness!
 A feast for the eyes!
 This tasting ricotta tart was made, traditionally, for celebrating the return of fine season in Naples but you can cook it every time in the year as we actually do in Italy.
-Undoubtedly pastiera has many calories and fat.
+Undoubtedly pastiera has high in calories and fat.
 But once in a while ...
-Serve this delicious ricotta cake with arancino, a typical Italian liqueur.
-Interested in other Italian cakes and desserts?
-Look for other recipes.
+Pair it to arancino, a typical Italian liqueur.

 Ingredienti / Dosi per 12

 - 1 420g (14.8 ounces) can pre-cooked wheat grains

 - 1 10g glass vial of orange-flower essence or "Millefiori" flavoring